 The divorce courts would take your unemployed husband’s age and opportunities to go back to school into account.
 As well as his ability to get a decent paying job.

 If he is relatively young, a judge may order temporary alimony to extend just a few years after your divorce.

 This provides him with an income long enough to earn a degree, learn a trade, or develop a skill so he’ll eventually earn his own living wage.

-The outcome of division of property during when divorcing your unemployed husband really depends on the state you live in.
+The outcome of the division of property when divorcing an unemployed husband really depends on the state you live in.

 Do you live in a community property state or an equitable distribution state?

 In community property states, both spouses equally own property acquired during a marriage, regardless of who actually paid for it.